lightly-ai/prediction-models/README.md

         // Prediction schema described in https://docs.lightly.ai/docs/prediction-format#prediction-schema
         // Must contain all categories from the model.
         "schema": {
+            // Task type, must be "object-detection" for now.
             "task_type": "object-detection",
             "categories": [
                 {